-Ms. Karen Mills
+Advisor: Ms. Karen Mills

 The Science Club offers students the opportunity to investigate their areas of scientific interest through discussion, individual and group research activities, and projects.
 The goal is an increased understanding on a deeper level of a topic of interest, and the opportunity for collaboration with fellow students.

-Mr. Charles Bellantone
+Advisor: Mr. Charles Bellantone

-The Snapshot Photography club provides a supportive environment for students interested in photography to share their creativity, knowledge and passion.
+The Snapshot Photography club provides a supportive environment for students interested in photography to share their creativity, knowledge, and passion.

-Ms. Tessa Amorosso
+Advisor: Ms. Tessa Amorosso

 The Student Mentors are a select group of students who are charged with helping our freshmen transition to Essex North Shore.
 These students help at orientation and make connections with freshmen throughout the year.

-Ms. Amy Deacon
+Advisor: Ms. Amy Deacon

 Physical fitness plays an essential role in longevity, health and character building.
 The education that can be attained in this club will not only help students stay fit and healthy, but they will also learn the significance and fundamentals of dedication, loyalty, and setting goals.

-Advisor: Mr. Robert Merrill
+Advisor: Mr. Timothy Baril

-Mr. John Mejia
+Advisors: Mr. John Mejia and Ms. Tessa Amoroso

 Video Game Club